 The Viral Immunity Group is focused on understanding the host-pathogen interaction of human RNA viruses (hepatitis C, norovirus, dengue, influenza, SARS CoV-2).
 We have made several seminal discoveries in the topics of virus transmission and characterisation of protective immune responses against these RNA viral infections.
 We takes a “systems” approach to investigate virus and host determinants of protection from RNA viruses using cutting-edge methods, particularly including full viral genome sequencing and assays to characterise the surface phenotype and to sequence the single cell transcriptomes of virus-specific B cells (scRNAseq).
 We have also developed several assays to assess whether the antibodies produced by these antigen-specific B cells can protect against infection.
-My program aims to shift the current paradigm of our understanding of the genesis of protective antiviral immunity and provide new insights into vaccine design.
-Our group works closely with clinicians to provide access to unique human cohorts and specimen sets.
+The group aims to shift the current paradigm of our understanding of the genesis of protective antiviral immunity and provide new insights into vaccine design.
+The group works closely with clinicians to provide access to unique human cohorts and specimen sets.